 Veal cutlets may also be labeled as "scallops" or "scallopini."
 On restaurant menus or in cookbooks you may see cutlets described as schnitzel, a traditional Austrian dish where cutlets are dredged in flour and then coated in egg and breadcrumbs and fried; Weiner schnitzel is made from veal, in which case it is usually made from center cuts from the leg muscle.
 While the meat itself is tender, it must still be carefully fabricated to remove any connective tissue that could be chewy after it's cooked.
 Conversely, cutlets made from chicken and turkey come from the breast, which is already tender.

-What makes a cutlet a cutlet is pounding the meat until it is an even thinness.
+What makes a cutlet a cutlet is pounding the meat until it has even thinness.
 Pounding the cutlet flattens it, which in turn makes it cook more quickly, an advantage since the meat is usually from a tougher section of the animal, and shouldn't be cooked any longer than necessary or else it will turn out chewy and inedible.